Nathan Bedford Forrest II: Career

-In the Confederate Veteran, Nathan Bedford Forrest II claimed that he and Tate Brady were making plans together for an "active campaign throughout Oklahoma" as an act of terrorism against the U.S. Government and on behalf of the Sons of Confederate Veterans.
-He served as Secretary and Business Manager at Lanier University, a college that was sold to the Klan in 1921.
+Forrest was adjutant general of the Sons of Confederate Veterans for 14 years.
+On October 9, 1919, he was elected as commander-in-chief of the Sons of Confederate Veterans, succeeding Carl Hinton.
+In 1921, he did seek re-election.
+He was succeeded by Edgar Scurry.
+In the Confederate Veteran, Forrest claimed that in 1915 he and Tate Brady were making plans together for an "active campaign throughout Oklahoma" on behalf of the Sons of Confederate Veterans.
+He served as secretary and business manager at Lanier University in Atlanta, a college that was sold to the Klan in 1921.